LuisguiPizana/gans-paper/README.md

 I tested several techniques to achieve training stability and improve the quality of the results.
 These techniques were inspired by the literature:
   1. **Adding Gaussian Noise to Internal Representations**: In order to improve generalization and prevent overfitting, Gaussian noise was added to internal layers of the discriminator.
 This was mainly done for the non-convolutional architectures, and several noise intensities were tested.
 This technique was particularly helpful in the Conditional GANs; adding noise to the label embedding layers enabled the model to gain information on the required number while focusing on image quality rather than the categorical input.
   2. **Dropout and LeakyReLU Activations**: Dropout, in particular, works well with Maxout units by forcing the units to generate relevant non-max outputs.
 When the maximum outputs are dropped, other values will generate the necessary signals.
 LeakyReLU activation functions help maintain gradient flows even for small negative inputs.
   3. **Batch Normalization**: Even though this technique was developed after the initial GAN paper, it helped stabilize training by reducing the internal covariate shift.
-In GANs, tiny imbalances might lead to instability.
+In GANs tiny imbalances might lead to instability.
   4. **Soft Labels for the Discriminator**: Instead of using 1 for true and 0 for false samples, I tested values in the ranges of (0.7, 1) and (0, 0.3) respectively.
 This technique reduces the certainty of the discriminator, giving more time for the generator to adapt and learn.

 #### FID and Inception Scores